For God so Loved the World

 My heart goes out to those that do not believe.
 Romans in the first chapter tells the reasoning behind the "why" I feel for them so deeply.

 The Bible says, "For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, because that which is known about God is evident within them; for God made it evident to them.
 For since the creation of the world His invisible attributes, His eternal power, and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse."
 (Romans 1.18-20)

 When is the last time you have heard this preached in your church?

 The portion "because that which is known about God is evident within them" is telling.
 God has put it on the heart and mind of each person to know about Him.
 That is why they are without excuse.

-If you commit rape then go before the judge and expect the honor to let you go scot free you would be foolish.
-The same is true when you go before God a lying, cheating, stealing, adulterer you cannot expect God to forgive a lifetime of sinning and ignoring Him either.
+If you commit rape - then go before the judge and expect the honor to let you go free you would be foolish.
+The same is true when you go before God lying, cheating, stealing, and a adulterer.
+You cannot expect God to forgive a lifetime of sinning and ignoring Him either.

 If you have ever told a lie you are a liar.
 If you have ever cheated on taxes or a test you are a cheater.
-If you have ever taken a pen that didn't belong to you then you are a stealer.
+If you have ever taken a pen that didn't belong to you then you have stolen.
 If you have ever looked on anyone in lust you have committed adultery in your heart.

-One who participates in sins against the Father needs to humble themselves and ask God for forgiveness.
+One who participates in sins against the Father then needs to humble themselves and ask God for forgiveness.
 He will forgive you.
-Then accept His Son Jesus Christ into one's life as both Savior and Lord.
+Then please accept His Son Jesus Christ into one's life as both Savior, and the live as your Lord.

 His Word also says, “Today if you hear his voice, do not harden your hearts as in the rebellion.”
 (Hebrews 3.15)